jacobhenke/vagrant-lamp-centos/README.md

 $ vagrant up --provision
 ```

-6. Once startup in complete, point your browser to `http://app.dev:8080` to make sure Apache is running.
+6. Once startup in complete, point your browser to `http://app.dev` to make sure Apache is running.

 ## Usage ##

-* Put your files in `project/webroot` to make it appear in the Apache document root.
+* Put your files in `project/public_html` to make it appear in the Apache document root.
 The `./project` folder is mapped to `/data` in the VM.
+For conveinence, `/home/vagrant/public_html` is a softlink to `/data/public_html`

 * The MySQL username is `root` and the root password is `media1`.